benoit-fuentes/Wonterfact/README.md

 ### Requirements
 Wonterfact only runs with python 3.8+.

-[Graphviz](https://graphviz.org/) need to be installed to be able to render graphs of designed model (not necessary).
+[Graphviz](https://graphviz.org/) needs to be installed to be able to render graphs of designed model (not necessary).

 To be able to use wonterfact with gpu (optional), [CUDA](https://developer.nvidia.com/cuda-toolkit-archive) and `cupy` need to be installed (see [here](https://docs.cupy.dev/en/master/install.html) for cupy installation).
 Wonterfact has only been tested with CUDA 10.2 and the corresponding `cupy` version: